Diver Medic Technician Course

+What is greater than the skill of a guy using an underwater chainsaw?
 Having the skills and training to save that guy’s life if something goes wrong.

 DIT takes pride in producing skilled divers that follow the strictest safety standards.
 An important part of safety is being prepared for accidents, so if they occur, you can handle them expertly.

-Need in the field
+Need in the Field

 In both inland and offshore dive sites in the United States, every dive team is recommended to have at least one diver medic.
 For international jobs, many larger companies are pushing to have every single member of the team be a diver medic.
 This is very important for all methods of diving whether SCUBA, surface supplied air / mixed gas, deep bore tunneling and/or saturation dives.